Karubanga Jacob

 Karubanga Jacob Atenyi (born 15 October 1963) is a Ugandan politician and the current representative of Kibanda South County in the Parliament of Uganda and was formerly the Kigumba Town council mayor.

 He served as the speaker of the Masindi District Council and later when Kiryandongo district was created, became the first Kigumba Town Council mayor in 2008.

-He introduced a motion in Parliament to recognise the Maragoli as a Ugandan tribe.
+He introduced a motion in Parliament to recognize the Maragoli as a Ugandan tribe, through tabling a private members bill as a motion in the Parliament of Uganda.

 Early life and education

 Karubanga was born on 15 October 1963 in Kabukye Cell Ward B, Kigumba Town Council, Kiryandongo district.
 He went to Kizibu primary school where he completed his primary education (1973-1979).
 He joined Kibanda SS for S1 and 2 (1980-1981) before completing his O' Level at Kabalega SS in 1983. • He did his A' Level at Muntuyera High School, Kitunga- Ntungamo district (1984-1986).
 He was a teacher at Kibanda SS and Kigumba SS (1986-1998).
 He has a diploma in Project Planning and management, from Business Skills Trust, an affiliate of Uganda National Chamber of Commerce (2006-2008).
 Karubanga has a Bachelor's Degree in Development Studies from Bugema University (2008-2011).